Fairness (machine learning): Causality-based metrics

 Causal fairness measures the frequency with which two nearly identical users or applications who differ only in a set of characteristics with respect to which resource allocation must be fair receive identical treatment.

 An entire branch of the academic research on fairness metrics is devoted to leverage causal models to assess bias in machine learning models.
 This approach is usually justified by the fact that the same observational distribution of data may hide different causal relationships among the variables at play, possibly with different interpretations of whether the outcome are affected by some form of bias or not.

 Kusner et al. propose to employ counterfactuals, and define a decision-making process counterfactually fair if, for any individual, the outcome does not change in the counterfactual scenario where the sensitive attributes are changed.
 The mathematical formulation reads:

 that is: taken a random individual with sensitive attribute $A=a$ and other features $X=x$ and the same individual if she had $A = b$, they should have same chance of being accepted.

 The symbol $\hat{R}_{A\leftarrow a}$ represents the counterfactual random variable $R$ in the scenario where the sensitive attribute $A$ is fixed to $A=a$.
 The conditioning on $A=a, X=x$ means that this requirement is at the individual level, in that we are conditioning on all the variables identifying a single observation.

 Machine learning models are often trained upon data where the outcome depended on the decision made at that time.
 For example, if a machine learning model has to determine whether an inmate will recidivate and will determine whether the inmate should be released early, the outcome could be dependent on whether the inmate was released early or not.
 Mishler et al. propose a formula for counterfactual equalized odds:

 where $R$ is a random variable, $Y^x$ denotes the outcome given that the decision $x$ was taken, and $A$ is a sensitive feature.

+Plecko and Bareinboim propose a unified framework to deal with causal analysis of fairness.
+They suggest the use of a Standard Fairness Model, consisting of a causal graph with 4 types of variables: